takatz28/HOMeR-Hardware-OMR/README.md

 ## Setup Instructions
 1. Download the required software.
 2. Clone the repository.
 3. Open the `HOMeR.mlapp` within the `HOMeR` folder.
-Make sure that the current workspace is the same folder.
+Make sure that the current MATLAB workspace is the same folder.
 4. Select sheet music image(s) to be read, then click on the _Read_ _Score_ button.
 5. Once the processing is complete, open Xilinx SDK.
 When prompted for the workspace, select the `OrganNotes.sdk` folder.
 6. Connect the Zybo board to the computer using a micro-USB cable.
 Insert one end of an AUX cord to the HPH OUT port of the board, and the other to the speaker.